Tigers vs. Yankees Player Props Betting Odds

-Bookmakers have set player props for Spencer Torkelson, Gleyber Torres and others when the Detroit Tigers host the New York Yankees at Comerica Park on Monday at 6:40 PM ET.
+You can wager on player prop bet odds for Spencer Torkelson, Gleyber Torres and other players on the Detroit Tigers and New York Yankees ahead of their matchup at 6:40 PM ET on Tuesday at Comerica Park.

 Bet on this matchup or its props with BetMGM!